Open Access Course Series on

 Open access books

-Biological Wastewater Treatment: Examples and Exercises
+Biological Wastewater Treatment: Principles, Design and Modelling

 Download

-• Lopez-Vazquez C.M., Brdjanovic D., Volcke E.I.P., van Loosdrecht M.C.M., Wu D., Chen G. (2023) Biological Wastewater Treatment: Examples and Exercises.
+• Lopez-Vazquez C.M., Brdjanovic D., Volcke E.I.P., van Loosdrecht M.C.M., Wu D., Chen G. (2023).
+Biological Wastewater Treatment: Examples and Exercises.
 IWA Publishing, pg.
 558. ISBN 9781789062304 (eBook).

-• de Lemos Chernicharo C.A. and Bressani-Ribeiro T. Ed.
-(2019) Anaerobic Reactors for Sewage Treatment: Design, Construction and Operation.
+• De Lemos Chernicharo C.A. and Bressani-Ribeiro T. Ed.
+(2019).
+Anaerobic Reactors for Sewage Treatment: Design, Construction and Operation.
 IWA Publishing, pg.
 399. ISBN 9781780409238 (eBook).

 • Van Loosdrecht M.C.M., Nielsen P.H, Lopez-Vazquez C.M., and Brdjanovic D. Ed.
-(2016) Experimental Methods in Wastewater Treatment.
+(2016).
+Experimental Methods in Wastewater Treatment.
 IWA Publishing, pg.
-350, ISBN 9781780404745 (Hardback) 9781780404752 (eBook)
+350, ISBN 9781780404745 (Hardback) 9781780404752 (eBook).

 • Brdjanovic D., Meijer S.C.F., Lopez-Vazquez C.M., Hooijmans C.M., and van Loosdrecht M.C.M.
 Ed.
 (2015).
-Applications of Activated Sludge IWA Publishing, pg.
+Applications of Activated Sludge Models.
+IWA Publishing, pg.
 500. ISBN 9781780404639.

 • Meijer S.C.F. and Brdjanovic D. A Practical Guide to Activated Sludge Modelling (2012).
 UNESCO-IHE Lecture Notes.
 UNESCO-IHE, pg.
 277. ISBN 9789073445280.